Protractor Online for Images and PDFs

 When the browser tool fits better than an angle meter

 A phone angle meter is useful when the device can physically rest on a surface.
-A protractor online is better when the angle already exists in a screenshot, classroom diagram, scanned PDF, CAD export, map crop, roof photo, or blueprint image.
+A workspace is better when the angle already exists in a screenshot, classroom diagram, scanned PDF, CAD export, map crop, roof photo, or blueprint image.

 This browser protractor is also useful when you need to explain how the angle was read.
 The visible vertex, side points, protractor overlay, angle label, and export table make the result easier to audit than a single number typed into notes.

-• Choose the protractor online for remote review, homework, diagrams, and files that cannot be measured with a physical tool.
+• Choose the workflow for remote review, homework, diagrams, and files that cannot be measured with a physical tool.

 • Choose a calibrated physical tool when fabrication, safety, or compliance depends on the final angle.